Rbatts/fizzbuzz-task/README.md

 Console.WriteLine("hello");
 ```
 1. Ordered lists are fun
-* The numbers go up
+2. The numbers go up
-* With every point
+3. With every point

+* Unordered lists are also fun
+* not as much though